-If you’ve been staying home these last few months, going out into the world may be a bit overwhelming.
-There are new rules, additional expectations, and a lot more signage to pay attention to.
-Even though these changes will seem strange at first, they are in place to keep you safe and must be taken seriously.
+Going out into the world can be a bit overwhelming.
+There are many important rules, additional expectations, and a lot more signage to pay attention to.
+Even though these changes seemed strange at first, they are in place to keep you safe and must be taken seriously.

-Here are eight things that you will likely see if you are out in Ontario's Southwest.
+Here are eight things you can expect to see at local businesses to keep you safe in Ontario's Southwest.

-You’ll notice that businesses are working hard to keep you 2 metres from other guests.
+You should continue to keep 2 metres from other guests.
 Tables are spread out, lines have indications showing people where to stand, and there are arrows in tight aisles to tell people which way to walk to ensure that everyone is walking in the same direction.
-These new rules keep you 2 metres away from other people whenever physically possible.
+These rules keep you 2 metres away from other people whenever physically possible and should be respected.

 So, when you are walking down the sidewalk, and someone moves to the other side of the street, it isn’t personal.
 Staying 2 metres from people outside of your household helps limit the spread of the virus.
 Please pay attention to signage and respect others by giving them the space that they need.
 You can learn more about physical distancing from the Ontario government’s website.

-Please don’t be offended when you are asked to use hand sanitizer prior to entering an establishment.
+Don't pass by the hand sanitizer when you are entering an establishment.
 This isn’t because the operators think you have bad hygiene.
-Again, they are trying to keep you, your family, and their employees safe by reducing the risk that you are carrying the virus on your hands.
+Again, they are trying to keep you, your family, and their employees safe by reducing the risk that you are carrying a virus on your hands.

-You also may notice that your seat, cart, table, or anything that you touched is thoroughly cleaned after you leave.
-Please pay attention to signage that will tell you where to put anything that you used.
+Also, since anything that you touch will need to be thoroughly cleaned after you leave, please pay attention to signage that tells you where to put anything you've used.
 That way the items can be sanitized before the next person uses them.
-Even if you don’t feel sick, you could be carrying the virus and not know it.
+Even if you don’t feel sick, you could be carrying a virus and not know it.
 Cleaner is always safer.

 Being behind a barrier and having a mask on may make it more difficult to be heard and to hear the server/cashier.
-Please be patient and keep your mask on.
-Make sure that you are speaking clearly to ensure that you are understood.
+Please be patient, keep your mask on, and make sure that you are speaking clearly to ensure that you are understood.

-In addition, many restaurants are asking patrons to access their menus virtually by scanning a QR code with their phones.
+Many restaurants will ask patrons to access their menus virtually by scanning a QR code with their phones.
 So, if you see people sitting at a table together all on their phones, they are likely just reading the menu and not necessarily ignoring each other.
 This reduces the risk of exposure by limiting frequent touch points.

 8. Remember that People are Doing Their Best

 Please remember that this is a difficult time for many.
 Businesses are doing their absolute best to keep you, your family, and their employees safe.
 Please be kind and patient with them.
-Remember that it’s a stressful time for everyone.
-And when you see new rules at a local business, instead of complaining, consider thanking them for keeping you safe.
+Remember that it’s a stressful time for everyone and everyone is tired of it.
+Instead of complaining, consider thanking them for keeping you safe.

-Please note that staying home is currently the top recommendation from the Ontario government to reduce your risk of contracting COVID-19.
-If you choose to go out, here is a quick summary of how you can keep safe while exploring Ontario’s Southwest:
+Please note that getting vaccinated is currently the top recommendation from the Ontario government to reduce your risk of contracting or spreading COVID-19.
+Here is a quick summary of how you can keep yourself and others safe:

 Since recommendations are subject to change, please always check the government of Ontario website for updates related to COVID-19 best practices.